superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 ## Create a Call

-The workflow to create a Call is:
+The workflow to create a call is:

 ``` sequence_diagram
 Participant App